Want more tips? Check out my free e-course and learn to Piece Like a Pro with me!

 While a lot of quilts can be made without using an accurate 1/4″ seam, if you are following a pattern, the best results come with accurate seams.
 Today I’m sharing a good method for finding accuracy for you and your machine!

-My best example of a inaccurate 1/4″ seam is this block -
+My best example of an inaccurate 1/4″ seam is this block –

 I love this block, but that tiny white strip was not in my original plans.
 I did all the math, worked out all the details for a perfect 12 1/2″ x 18 1/2″ block, just before adding the last row – I measured.
 Thank goodness!
 I then calculated the needed piece, added it, and vowed to get my 1/4″ seam accurate!

 Here’s what I’ve learned, and how you can achieve an accurate 1/4″ seam.

 These are the sewing machine feet I’m using, a 1/4″ foot, and a standard foot with a wide needle opening.

 Cut a few strip sets, at 2 1/2″ wide, mine are 5″ long.

 Verify that your foot is attached tightly, or it may be wobbly.

 Put your fabrics under and sew.
 My fabrics are lined up and butted against the rail on the side of the foot.